Real History versus Guns Germs and Steel – Anthropology 2.5

 In 1997, ten years after calling agriculture The Worst Mistake in the History of the Human Race, Jared Diamond came out with Guns, Germs, and Steel, a landmark book that would win the Pulitzer Prize, become a best-seller, and be filmed by National Geographic for PBS.
 It is surely the most widely read book about agriculture anyone has ever written.

-In 2012-2013 Guns, Germs and Steel returned to the fore, first because presidential candidate Mitt Romney cited it on his foreign-policy thinking, and then because Jared Diamond published The World Until Yesterday: What Can We Learn From Traditional Societies.
-For more on the Romney-Diamond dust-up, see Jared Diamond won’t beat Mitt Romney and for anthropological reviews of Diamond’s newest, see Anthropology on Jared Diamond – The World Until Yesterday.
-It also seems that Jared Diamond has the ear of Bill Gates–who considers Guns, Germs, and Steel to be the answer to his own big questions.
+In recent years Guns, Germs and Steel has returned to the fore.
+Presidential candidate Mitt Romney cited it on his foreign-policy thinking, Bill Gates renewed his praise, and Diamond published The World Until Yesterday: What Can We Learn From Traditional Societies.
+For more on the current status of Jared Diamond, see Jared Diamond and Future Public Anthropology and for anthropological reviews of Diamond’s newest, see Anthropology on Jared Diamond – The World Until Yesterday.

 The key question is whether Diamond’s work is broadly correct about human history or a distortion of that history.
 I argue below that although Diamond makes interesting points, his work from Guns, Germs, and Steel to Collapse is a distorting disservice to the real historical record.
 Diamond’s claim–that the differential success of the world’s nations is due to the accidents of agriculture, except when societies “choose to fail”–not only does not withstand scrutiny, it should not be promoted or taught.